 Some of the bankruptcy judges will usually not sign reaffirmation agreements without holding a hearing.
 If a hearing is held, the debtor, debtor's attorney, and an attorney for the lender will be present.
 In the hearing, the judge will determine whether the reaffirmation agreement is in the best interest of the debtor.
 The judge may ask the attorney for the lender to state, on the record, what will happen if the judge disapproves the reaffirmation agreement.

 If a reaffirmation agreement is not approved, the lender basically has two choices.
 It can either allow the debtor to continue to pay the car payments and drive the car.
 Alternatively, the lender can repossess the car.

-If the judge asks the lender's attorney to state its intent on the record,
+If the judge asks the lender's attorney to state its intent on the

-car so long as she makes the payments.
+drive the car so long as she makes the payments.